 Automotive Technology in the Workplace

-Employment of Automotive Service Technicians and Mechanics is projected to grow 6% from 2016 to 2026.
-Estimated positions is 47,600.
-In May 2016, the median hourly wage for Automotive Service Technicians and Mechanics in Maryland earning an average of $58,000 per year in our area.
+Employment of Automotive Service Technicians and Mechanics is projected to remain steady through 2028.
+In May 2018, the median hourly wage in Maryland for Automotive Service Technicians and Mechanics in Maryland earning an average of $58,000 per year in our area.
 Job opportunities are often greater for experienced, skilled, and qualified mechanics. onetonline.org

 Automotive Technology Training Program

 Enter the field by developing a working knowledge of vehicle operations and maintenance.
 Become familiar with key functions, critical components, tools and parts identification and use, as well as workplace safety guidelines.
 Understand service technician tasks and responsibilities while acquiring the knowledge and skills to assist experienced mechanics with repairs and maintenance.
 Participate in Workplace Excellence discussions to develop an understanding of employer expectations in today's economy.

 Additional Program Information

 Instruction consists of classroom discussions as well as hands-on learning in training facilities and a fully-equipped mechanic shop under supervision (tools and materials are provided.)
 To prepare individuals for direct entry into the workforce, this Short Term Training Program can be completed in less than a year.